Also check out my credit help blog at: The Truth About Credit Cards.com!

 Is your bank or broker confusing you with big words?
-Do you want to sound savvier when dealing with your mortgage transaction?
+Do you want to sound a whole lot savvier when handling your home loan transaction?

 This mortgage glossary is a good place to hone up on your mortgage vocabulary to make sense of what can be a very confusing process.

-The more you know about mortgage terminology, the more fear you’ll instill in your bank or broker.
-Outsmart them and they’ll think twice before overcharging you.
+The more you know about seemingly complicated mortgage terms, the more fear you’ll instill in your lender.
+Outsmart them early on and they’ll think twice before trying to overcharge you or put you in a bad loan.

-Check out the “mortgage dictionary” below.
-Be sure to click on the hyper-linked terms to get a more detailed definition where applicable:
+Check out the ever-expanding “mortgage dictionary” below.
+Be sure to click on the hyper-linked terms to get a more detailed definition where applicable.

 Adjustable-Rate Mortgage (ARM) - a mortgage with a variable interest rate, which adjusts monthly, biannually, or annually.
 Option-arms and hybrid mortgages are also considered adjustable-rate mortgages.

-Amortization - the way a loan is paid off over time in installments, detailing how much goes towards interest, and how much is paid towards principal.
+Amortization – the way a loan is paid off over time in installments, detailing how much goes toward interest, and how much is paid toward principal.

 Annual Percentage Rate (APR) - the actual interest rate you pay on your mortgage, which factors in fees, points, and other costs associated with the loan.